 - Shopping Centres

 Details of the technical requirements for using the benchmark rating method are contained in the publication, Benchmark rating in Victorian Energy Upgrades (PDF, 232.9 KB).

 The M&V method is a flexible way to access incentives and offset the cost of energy upgrades.
 It allows businesses and other non-residential premises to claim incentives by calculating the energy saved from a specific upgrade using industry-standard measurement and verification techniques.

 The M&V method is contained in the Regulations, with details of the methods and variables for the M&V method set out in the Specifications.
-On 30 June 2021, a new version of the Specifications for the M&V commenced.
+From end of day on 31 July 2021, a new version of the Specifications for the M&V method under VEU commenced.